 Communicating with current students is another great way to learn about the Master of Arts Program in the Humanities (MAPH) and the larger University of Chicago community.
 You are welcome to contact any of the current students profiled below.
 While many MAPH students have interdisciplinary academic interests, they are grouped here by just one of their main interests so that you can find someone to reach out to with whom you have something in common.

 Sabrina Castillo | firstname.lastname@example.org

 Hello!
 My name is Sabrina Castillo!
 I'm a Creative Writing MAPH-TLO student!
 I graduated Vassar with an English degree, and I'm here to hone my skills as a writer.
-Though, I'm very interested in anime and video games and bridging the gap between the STEM fields and the humanities!
+I'm very interested in anime and video games and bridging the gap between the STEM fields and the humanities!
 I'm also doing TLO for Japanese.
 Outside of MAPH, I work at a non-profit a few blocks south of campus called Experimental Station.
 Please let me know if you have any questions!

 Jackson Cyril | firstname.lastname@example.org